UBC’s Okanagan campus features several demonstrations of renewable energy infrastructure.

 - Reduce load through Demand Side Management measures in buildings.

-- Improve energy efficiency through optimizing performance of existing infrastructure.
+- Improve energy efficiency through optimizing the performance of existing infrastructure.

 - Define long-range infrastructure growth plan.